ilanman/Rpres_ML_2/index.md

 ## Objectives
 <space>

-- Better understand popular ML algorithms and techniques
+- Better understand particular details of popular ML algorithms and techniques
 - Less code, more insight
-- Familiarity with basic statistics concepts assumed
+- Familiarity with basic statistics and linear algebra concepts assumed

 ----